gshipley/summitlab14/Chapters/18-JavaEE.md

 ##**Additional marker files for JBoss EAP**

 If you recall from a previous lab, we discussed the way that OpenShift Enterprise allows the developer to control and manage some of the runtime features using marker files.
-For Java based deployments, there are additional marker files that a developer needs to be aware of:
+For Java-based deployments, there are additional marker files that a developer needs to be aware of:

- * enable_jpda - Will enable the JPDA socket based transport on the JVM running the JBoss EAP application server.
+ * enable_jpda - Will enable the JPDA socket-based transport on the JVM running the JBoss EAP application server.
 This enables you to remotely debug code running inside of the JBoss application server.

-   * skip\_maven_build - Maven build step will be skipped
+   * skip\_maven_build - Maven build step will be skipped.
-   * force\_clean_build - Will start the build process by removing all non essential Maven dependencies.
+   * force\_clean_build - Will start the build process by removing all nonessential Maven dependencies.
 Any current dependencies specified in your pom.xml file will then be re-downloaded.
    * hot_deploy - Will prevent a JBoss container restart during build/deployment.
 Newly built archives will be re-deployed automatically by the JBoss HDScanner component.
    * java7 - Will run JBoss EAP with Java7 if present.
 If no marker is present then the baseline Java version will be used (currently Java6)